-The fair value of the Senior Notes and senior unsecured credit facility is estimated based on quoted prices in active markets and as such is a Level 1 measurement as defined under ASC 820.
+The fair value of the Senior Notes are estimated based on quoted prices in active markets and as such are Level 1 measurements as defined under ASC 820.
+The fair value of the obligations in our Amended Credit Facility is based on indicative pricing from market information (Level 2 inputs).